SaintsLuis/TaskManager-node-mongo-api/README.md

-# T
+## Task Manager

-This repository contains a simple yet functional CRUD (Create, Read, Update, Delete) application built with Node.js, Express, and MongoDB.
+Task Manager is a simple yet functional CRUD (Create, Read, Update, Delete) application built with Node.js, Express, and MongoDB.
 The application features user registration and login functionality, secured with JWT authentication.
-Users can perform CRUD operations on their data.
+Users can perform CRUD operations on their tasks.
 This project serves as a great starting point for anyone looking to understand how to implement basic CRUD operations and authentication in a Node.js application.

 ## Features

 - User registration and login with JWT authentication
-- CRUD operations for users
+- CRUD operations for tasks

+## Technologies Used

+✅ Node.js: A JavaScript runtime built on Chrome's V8 JavaScript engine.

+✅ Express: A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

+✅ MongoDB: A source-available cross-platform document-oriented database program.
+Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas.

+✅ Mongoose: An Object Data Modeling (ODM) library for MongoDB and Node.js.
+It manages relationships between data, provides schema validation, and is used to translate between objects in code and the representation of those objects in MongoDB.

+✅ JWT (JSON Web Tokens): A compact, URL-safe means of representing claims to be transferred between two parties.
+Used for securely transmitting information between parties as a JSON object.

 ## Installation